Private Addiction Medicine

 Understanding What's Happened

-When someone becomes dependent on a substance, their brain and body have done something biologically logical — they've reorganized themselves around that substance to maintain function.
-This is not weakness.
-This is not failure.
+When someone becomes dependent on a substance, their brain and body have done something biologically necessary — they’ve reorganized themselves around that substance to maintain function.
 It is the mind and body doing what they are designed to do.

-Taking that substance away suddenly doesn't fix this — it can collapse the system entirely.
-Withdrawal is real, it can be serious, and returning to one's own equilibrium takes longer than most people expect.
+Taking that substance away suddenly doesn’t fix this — it can collapse the system entirely.
+Withdrawal is real, it can be serious, and the nervous system’s readaptation takes a year or more.
 This is why treatment begins with stabilization: replacing what someone has become dependent on with something safer, more manageable, something we can work with carefully over time.
-That creates the conditions — biological and psychological — that make everything else possible.
+That process creates the conditions — biological and psychological — that make everything else possible, and that allow the person to arrive at a new equilibrium rather than simply trying to return to a prior one.

 The Work